Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Introduction

 \section{Introduction}

-Incorporating high capacity function approximators (e.g., neural network) with actor-critic algorithms has shown great promise in many areas~\cite{mnih2013playing, silver2016mastering,kalashnikov2018qt,shani2005mdp,li2019multi}.
+Incorporating high capacity function approximators (e.g., neural network) with actor-critic algorithms has shown great promise in many areas~\citep{mnih2013playing, silver2016mastering,kalashnikov2018qt,shani2005mdp,li2019multi}.
 However, its training instability and poor sample efficiency hinder its wider deployment in the real world.

-While these issues have been studied under different settings, one of the most powerful and practical frameworks is the off-policy actor-critic algorithm ~\cite{degris2012off,SAC,TD3,ddpg}, where a replay buffer is maintained to store previously collected transitions, and both the policy and the critic are trained by sampling transitions from it.
+While these issues have been studied under different settings, one of the most powerful and practical frameworks is the off-policy actor-critic algorithm ~\citep{degris2012off,SAC,TD3,ddpg}, where a replay buffer is maintained to store previously collected transitions, and both the policy and the critic are trained by sampling transitions from it.
 There are two major obstacles that a successful off-policy actor-critic algorithm has to overcome.
-Firstly, a carefully-designed exploration strategy is required to facilitate the efficient learning of target policy.
-Secondly, off-policy training is unstable when combing with function approximation and bootstrapping, which is known as the \textit{deadly triad} \cite{sutton2018reinforcement, van2018deep}.
+Firstly, a carefully-designed exploration strategy is required to learn efficiently.
+Secondly, off-policy training is unstable when combing with function approximation and bootstrapping, known as the \textit{deadly triad}~\citep{sutton2018reinforcement, van2018deep}.